 While medical professionals are required to effectively treat a benzo overdose, there are some things that someone may do to increase the victim’s chances of survival.
 Some of the most helpful things someone may do to help include:

-- Summon Medical Help Immediately: In the US, Canada, and Mexico someone can call 911 for emergency medical services.
+- Summon Medical Help Immediately.
+In the US, Canada, and Mexico, someone can call 911 for emergency medical services.

-- If Unconscious, Place Them In The Recovery Position: While vomiting is quite rare during a benzo overdose, it is not unheard of.
+- If Unconscious, Place Them In The Recovery Position.
+While vomiting is quite rare during a benzo overdose, it is not unheard of.
 If someone is unconscious, place them into the recovery position so that if they do vomit, they will not suffocate.

 The absolute best way for someone to avoid a benzo overdose is to not use benzos other than as directed by a doctor.
-That being said, if someone is going to use benzos illicitly, there are some things they could do to minimize the risks of potentially dangerous outcomes.
+That being said, if someone is going to use benzos illicitly, there are some things they can do to minimize the risks of dangerous outcomes.
 Some harm-reduction measures include:

-- Do Not Snort Benzos: This can lead to an overdose much more easily than if someone had been eating benzo pills.
+- Do Not Snort Benzos.
+This can lead to an overdose much more easily than if someone had been eating benzo pills.

 Here are some additional resources and educational guides.
 The more information someone has regarding benzo overdoses, the better prepared they will be if and when an overdose occurs.

 We’re Here To Help

 Get help now

 We’d love the opportunity to help you during this overwhelming and difficult process.
 The Summit Wellness Group is located in Georgia and all of your calls will be directed to one of our local staff members.
 Our sincere passion is helping people recover so that they can live full, meaningful and healthy lives.